AnnaVargova/AutomationShield_wiki/FloatShield.md

 * Hardware design: Peter Šálka, Miloš Podbielančík, Dávid Šroba, Martin Lučan
 * Software design: Gábor Penzinger, Jakub Kulhánek
 * Wiki documentation: Martin Gulan, Gergely Takács

-# Library functions

-This function needs to be called during setup.
-It will initiate the sensor.

-` void initialize(); `

-This function has to be called during setup before initialize.
-It will print out debug data for the sensor if necessary.

-` void debug(); `

-This function will return current potentiometer position in percent.

-` int referencePercent(); `

-This function will return current position of the ball as read by the sensor in percent.

-` int positionPercent();  `

-This function will drive the ventilator.
-Argument of this function is in percent from 0 to 100 - full power.

-` void ventInPercent(int value); `

-Calling this function will switch floatshield into manual control mode.
-By adjusting the potentiometer ventilator power will adjust accordingly.

-` float manualControl(); `

-This function will return current distance between the sensor and the ball in millimeters.

-` int  positionMillimeter(); `

-This function is recommended to be called during setup.
-It will run an algorithm, which will adjust minimum and maximum distatnce between the sensor and the ball, so that it corrensponds to 0 and 100% when read.

-` void calibrate();`